sebastianhuus/sebastianhuus/README.md

 - Self-hosted Mintlify-like documentation site with MDX support and authentication.
 Later replaced with Fumadocs once I found out someone had done the exact same work and was maintaining it🙏
 - CLI version of Perplexity for personal use with added MCP support.
 Absolutely shreds vibe-troubleshooting someone else's codebase.
 - Serial debugger for embedded sensor system built with Tauri
+- CalSync, a service to sync my bazillion calendars.
+No screenshots of this; its 99% backend just calling Google APIs

 <img width="2191" height="1367" alt="portfolio" src="https://github.com/user-attachments/assets/48663e63-9125-4baa-bff4-c7beb4fa4f64" />